chingc/resume/README.md

 ### Middlesex County College

-Associate of Science, Computer Science
+Associate of Science, Computer Science, Class of 2008
 Edison, NJ

 - Graduated summa cum laude with a 3.82 GPA.